 The M.A. course in International Studies is designed as an academic course with emphasis on subject areas of practical use and importance in the conduct of international affairs.
 It is tailor-made to suit students, diplomats, professionals, business people, and other individuals who are interested in furthering their academic and/or career objectives in the conduct of international affairs.

-The rationale of this program is to ensure a comprehensive scope and in-depth analysis regarding international issues in order to produce highly knowledgeable international studies scholars; technocrats and policymakers.
+The rationale for this programme is to ensure a comprehensive scope and in-depth analysis regarding international issues related to diplomatic engagement.
+The programme is also designed to produce highly knowledgeable diplomacy scholars; technocrats and policymakers.

 The Common regulations for the Masters of Arts degree in all the faculties of the University of Nairobi shall apply.
 The following shall be eligible for admission: